sadhan-shetty/sadhan-shetty.github.io/index.md

 ---
 ## Objective
 To be employed in an organization where I can utilize my skills and abilities to achieve professional & organizational growth.
-I would like to see myself in a responsible position where the company treats me as its important asset.
+I would like to see myself in a responsible position where the company treats me as it's important asset.
 Also, my experience and skills add value to organizational operations.

 ---
 ## Experience